-Just a quick note, I know I talked about the movie adaption of Rent and the Rent: Filmed Live on Broadway version, but not the recent TV version done of Rent.
+Just a quick note, I know I talked about the movie adaptation of Rent and the Rent: Filmed Live on Broadway version, but not the recent TV version they did of Rent.
 This is because I recorded this episode before that TV version aired.
 I actually haven’t watched any of the recent Live TV versions of musicals that have come out, aside from the Jesus Christ Superstar one last year.
 I’d like to watch a few of these first before I talk about them on this podcast.
-That’s why these “movie musicals” aren’t talked about on this episode.
+That’s why these “movie musicals” aren’t talked about in this episode.

 Where to Listen to Episode 4?

 If you haven’t heard it yet you can listen to Episode 4 on Podcasts.com